 Letras Latinas/Red Hen Collaborative is a joint effort with Red Hen Press, the literary publisher in California, that supports the publication of new Latinx titles as part of a curated series and Editor’s Choice Awards.
 Previously, this initiative was the Letras Latinas / Red Hen Poetry Prize, which launched in 2012, and supported the publication of a second or third book of poetry by a Latinx poet.

 The Lorca Latinx Poetry Prize for an emerging Latinx poet is a collaborative effort that supports the publication of an artisan chapbook by a poet with no more than one full-length book in print.
 It counts on the guidance of an Advisory Circle of distinguished poets.
 The co-coordinators of the Prize are Letras Latinas director Francisco Aragón, Esperanza Hope Snyder, and Spencer Reece.
 The first iteration of the Prize was carried out in 2019.
-The next one is slated for 2021.
+The next one is currently underway.

 PINTURA : PALABRA is a multi-year initiative that encourages new Latinx writing inspired by art, above all the Smithsonian American Art Museum exhibit, Our America: The Latino Presence in American Art.
 Aspects of the initiative included ekphrastic writing workshops; inviting writers to engage with the exhibit; and partnering with literary journals to publish portfolios of ekphrastic writing.
 The exhibit debuted its national tour in 2013 and concluded in 2017.
 The six resulting portfolios are currently part of a book arts project that will mark the conclusion of the initiative.